 Bailey, GOTR El Paso: The entire GOTRI staff was invaluable during the initial planning stages and still is.
 We spent many hours on the phone reviewing budgets for suitable spending and appropriate planning of how many sites and children we could serve in our first season based on experience from other new councils.
 Additionally, we relied heavily on the resources from GOTRI, connections, and advice from other councils and other youth-serving organizations in our community.
 It was helpful to gather their knowledge and input on what would be successful in El Paso.

-Bailey (last on the right) with GOTR team mates post-finish line at a 5K Celebration.
+Bailey (last on the right) with a crew of GOTR superstars post-finish line at a 5K Celebration.
 (Courtesy of www.lilianachavezphotography.com)

 Megan, GOTR Snohomish County: When I decided I wanted to start a council and didn’t know where to start, I was still volunteering at GOTR Puget Sound.
 Their team, along with the staff at GOTR West Sound was so supportive of this decision and shared countless pieces of insight and information.
 Having that council network support from the very start made a huge difference and was extremely helpful.